I was in the mortgage business for 10 years and, as a loan officer, helped many home owners figure out the best type of mortgage for them.

 Finding a Loan Officer

 Be sure to scrutinize the loan types available.
 If you don't understand what the loan involves, consult your local bank branch manager or a real estate attorney before signing papers or giving the mortgage lender any non-refundable money.

 Don't accept without question a type of loan that seems "too good to be true."
 What seems too good to be true usually is.

 Most mortgage loan officers and all mortgage brokers work on commission.
 So they may urge you to get the loan amount and loan type that will earn them the largest commission.
 Be wary.

 If you don't understand the terms of the loan or how high the loan amount really needs to be, consult your local bank branch manager, who does not work on commission.
 Consulting your branch manager will not commit you to refinancing through them.
 You can still go elsewhere to obtain the rate you want.
 But the branch manager can help you get perspective on your situation and what type of loan you need.

-When you make a formal application for your refinance, the fees you will be charged will be disclosed to you.
+When you make a formal application for your home loan, the lender must disclose the fees you will be charged.
 Hold onto the document that outlines your charges.

 You'll be issued a final statement of fees at the time of closing.
 If unexpected fees have been added, especially lender fees, challenge them.